open-wc/open-wc/packages/demoing-storybook/README.md

 ### Migration

-If you are already using `@open-wc/storybook` be sure to check out the [Migration Guide](/demoing/MIGRATION.md).
+If you are using an older version of `@open-wc/storybook` be sure to check out the [Migration Guide](/demoing/MIGRATION.md).

 ## Usage

-Create documentation/stories within the `stories` folder.

 ```bash
 npm run storybook